google/grr-doc/docs/investigating-with-grr/artifacts/overview.md

     products of interest for forensics.

-  - Provide a standard variable interpolation scheme that allows artifacts to simply specify concepts like "all user home directories", %TEMP%,
+  - Provide a standard variable interpolation scheme that allows artifacts to simply specify concepts like "all user home directories", `%TEMP%`, `%SYSTEMROOT%` etc.
-    %SYSTEMROOT% etc.

-  - Allow grouping across operating systems and products e.g. "Chrome Webhistory" artifact knows where the web history is for Chrome on Mac/Win/Linux.
+  - Allow grouping across operating systems and products e.g. "Chrome Web History" artifact knows where the web history is for Chrome on Mac, Windows and Linux.

-  - Allow grouping of artifacts into high level concepts like "Persistence Mechanisms", and investigation specific meta-artifacts.
+  - Allow grouping of artifacts into high level concepts like *persistence mechanisms*, and investigation specific meta-artifacts.

-  - To create simple, shareable, non-grr-specific human-readable definitions that allow people unfamiliar with the system to create new artifacts. i.e. not XML or a domain specific language.
+  - To create simple, shareable, non-GRR-specific human-readable definitions that allow people unfamiliar with the system to create new artifacts. i.e. not XML or a domain specific language.